microsoft/verona/docs/alternativesemantics.md

 ```

 The most important difference between extracting and aliasing
 viewpoint adaption is how they behave on `iso` fields.
+Extracting provides an `iso` in the supplied region, and aliasing provides a `mut` in the supplied region.

+The definitions take a region parameter so that "freshness" can be suitably defined.

 ### Type Rules

 Aliasing assignment generates a fresh region
 if it follows an `iso`, if it follows an `imm` then it is in the immutable region, otherwise it is in the same region.

-[TODO:  Read versus Write types for a field
+Read versus Write types for a field
 ```
    field_r(tau1 | tau2, f) = field_r(tau1, f) | field_r(tau2, f)
    field_r(tau1 & tau2, f) = field_r(tau1, f) & field_r(tau2, f)